MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/troubleshooting-dns-dynamic-update-issues.md

 > [!NOTE]
 > Option 3 is available only in case of AD integrated DNS zone.

-To allow dynamic update the zone should be configured with "Non-Secure and Secure" or "Secure Only" update type.
-It is recommended to use "Secure Only" for AD integrated zones.
+To allow dynamic update, the zone should be configured with "Non-Secure and Secure" or "Secure Only" update type.
+It's recommended to use "Secure Only" for AD integrated zones.

 #### Check DNS Auditing

-DNS Server logging is discussed in [DNS Logging and Diagnostics](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn800669(v=ws.11)) and specifically to verify if the record(s) that you are concerned about, is getting registered, can be tracked with DNS Audit events [DNS Logging and Diagnostics](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn800669(v=ws.11)#audit-events), Event ID: 519.
+DNS Server logging is discussed in [DNS Logging and Diagnostics](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn800669(v=ws.11)) and specifically to verify if the records that you're concerned about, is getting registered, can be tracked with DNS Audit events [DNS Logging and Diagnostics](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn800669(v=ws.11)#audit-events), Event ID: 519.
 One can filter the DNS audit events, which are enabled by default, with the given ID and verify if the record was successfully registered.

 > [!NOTE]
 > The Audit event log is local to the given DNS server.
 Which means, that the given ID will only be visible on the DNS server where the record is registered.

 ### Scenario: DHCP server can't complete dynamic update on behalf of client or the registrations are happening with a delay.

 DHCP Server is configured to update DHCP client's record.
 The configuration is as specified in [How to configure DNS dynamic updates in Windows Server](../../windows-server/networking/configure-dns-dynamic-updates-windows-server-2003#how-dhcpdns-update-interaction-works.md).
-The windows clients are also configured to honour DHCP option 81 and is configured as mentioned in [Unexpected DNS record registration behavior when the DHCP server manages dynamic DNS updates](../../windows-server/networking/dns-registration-behavior-when-dhcp-server-manages-dynamic-dns-updates.md).
+The windows clients are also configured to honor DHCP option 81 and is configured as mentioned in [Unexpected DNS record registration behavior when the DHCP server manages dynamic DNS updates](../../windows-server/networking/dns-registration-behavior-when-dhcp-server-manages-dynamic-dns-updates.md).

 > [!NOTE]
 > Microsoft recommends that the client should register its record instead of DHCP or any other device.